bratvoldlab/website/_pages/home.md

 ---

 Value can only be created through our decisions.
 Uncertainty is inseparable from all significant decisions.
 You can’t make good decisions without embracing uncertainty.
-We are a dynamic research group at the [Energy Resource Department](https://www.uis.no/faculty-of-science-and-technology/energy-resources/) of [University of Stavanger](https://www.uis.no/?lang=en_GB#Studies).
-We are undertaking interdisciplinary research in Decision Anlaysis, Applied Machine Learning, Economic Valuation and  Behavioral Issues in Decision Making process.
+We are a dynamic research group at the [Energy Resource Department](https://www.uis.no/faculty-of-science-and-technology/energy-resources/) of the [University of Stavanger](https://www.uis.no/?lang=en_GB#Studies).
+We are undertaking interdisciplinary research in Decision Analysis, Applied Machine Learning, Economic Valuation and  Behavioral Issues in Decision Making Process.

 <!-- Our ability to deal with uncertainty in a consistent and unbiased manner can be measured through the quality of our forecasts.-->